-Jessica asked me to build her a custom website for her new private practice, working as a Registered Counselling Therapist.
-She also needed a logo and some branding, so I made a roadmap for the project:
+Jessica asked me to build her a website for her new private practice, working as a Registered Counselling Therapist, and she also needed a logo and some branding — so I made a roadmap for the project:

 For this, I conducted a User Survey of twenty-one people.
 Here is the report, and below are the results that guided the design the most.
 (Note: the participants often gave multiple answers to each question, so the results often don't add up to 21)

 From the User Research, I made an Affinity Map of the data points I gathered (74 in total, after removing overlaps), and below are the results.

 Then I made a User Journey Map, which helped Jessica and I to establish the Minimum Viable Product — what her site needed to have on day one.
 For example, some of the users I tested (and Jessica included) wanted to have a blog-style database of mental health resources, but it wasn’t an immediate priority, because it wasn’t critical to whether or not the user booked an appointment, so it could come in Phase 2 of the design.

 Next, I extracted the most-important User Epics, which then became User Stories and Feature Requirements.
 For the Information Hierarchy, I used the answers from the User Research to prioritize the features, and then I used them to create the first iteration of Low-Fidelity Wireframes.

 Now that I had a low-fidelity skeleton, I moved into mid-fidelity by using what I’d learned from my Competitive Analysis — and by playing around with different layouts and components.
 Below is what the Home Page looked like as I began to work on the Visual Design and her Brand Identity.